JhonEgbret/Geopolis/Nekocious Neko.md

 Given to an unknown family living at the planet of Halrebar, she spent most of her childhood years working towards her

 ## BACKSTORY
-##
+## 1733 - 1751
-- Peasant childhood at the planet of Halrebar --> Shitty stepfamily, abusive
+- Peasant childhood at the planet of [[Halrebar ]]--> Shitty stepfamily, abusive
-- Friendship with street kids -->Encounter with the post-cun band "Emperor" during their tour, wherein their guitarist gives her one of his prized Guitars.
+- Friendship with street kids -->Encounter with the post-cun band "[[Emperor]]" during their tour, wherein their guitarist gives her one of his prized Guitars.
 Love for music develops
+## 1745
 - Heist at Abraxis goes wrong --> Friends are killed --> She encounters the Interstellar Government Commander Tokillius Relvashin
-- Escape from Halrebar --> Wounded crashland at the moon of Tephades --> Destruction of Guitar
+- Escape from Halrebar --> Wounded crash-land at the moon of [[Tephades]] --> Destruction of Guitar
 - Fateful encounter with Ponokota Ony during her graduation personal trip --> Travels together
+## 1746
-- Stay at the music shop of Semperho --> First heist
+- Stay at the music shop of [[Semperho]] --> First heist
-- First encounter with the Interstellar Government as enemies --> Officer by the name of "Waton"
+- First encounter with the Interstellar Government as enemies --> Officer by the name of "[[Waton]]"
 - Defeat --> First classified as a Space Pirate (Bounty of $400, at 13)
+- Separation from Ony --> Training at the moon of Satellaria by herself, learning magic for the first time.
+## 2 MONTHS SKIP - TLDR
+- Halrebar poisoning itself - Hate against Aeluningen at an all time high
+- Nekocious develops the Cattarsis Techniques
+- Spells learned: Caruda (Tail Rankyaku), Shendaw (Gamble-Type, Body Control), Gundajus (Dark Energy Release), Semaluh (Hiss, Paralyze), Kanopis (Gamble-Type, Flower-Type), Gennai (Last Resort Spell, Incredibly Dangerous, Cuts own tail off with claws and with cursed pain summons Black Magic spell San)